 From a personal traits point of view …

-You are someone who can successfully manage his time: IT Consultants typically work under high-stress projects in tight deadlines (exceptions exist of course), and possibly among a couple of concurrent project deliveries at the same time frame.
-It becomes an absolute must for a consultant to manage his time as well as client expectations so that you do not need to spend your life at the office to keep everyone happy.
+You are someone who can successfully manage his time: IT Consulting provider typically work under high-stress projects in tight deadlines (exceptions exist of course), and possibly among a couple of concurrent project deliveries at the same time frame.
+It becomes an absolute must for a IT Consulting provider to manage his time as well as client expectations so that you do not need to spend your life at the office to keep everyone happy.
 The very first step towards successful time management is to use time planning tool and stick to it, I find Outlook tasks handy to manage things based on urgency and importance, but several tools exist in the market to use.
 However, tools can ONLY enable you to organize things, but you need to manage your commitments and ensure you stick to the tool and do not overbook yourself (i.e., learn how to say NO).
 I am planning to write something on the future of this topic too.

 You are GREAT listener and communicator: Excellent communication skills are highly needed in IT industry; we deal with conceptual software, not building blocks, and it can be quite difficult to convey the meaning with plain words which could cause confusion and misunderstanding with clients.
 Therefore, practice drawing on the whiteboards to explain architectures, protocols, and implementations.
 Learn how to explain things brick by brick, starting from basic ideas to complex ones; being able to properly articulate something is a rare and valuable skill.
 More important, develop an excellent listening skill to understand what clients mean; typically we -software developers- quite specific on using technical terms.
 For example, there is a difference between saying a database update vs. database upgrade.
 However, clients are quite relaxed on using technical terminologies, a client can ask you for a database upgrade, while what they actually mean a data refresh from production to staging.
 Therefore, it is imperative to listen carefully to the client and verify your understanding to make sure you both are on the same ground.
 Do not be afraid of asking questions and rehearsing the client requirements in front of them, it is way cheaper to spend more time analyzing requirements than developing a totally off-point solution.